SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

  # Arduino-USB-MIDI-footswitch
   THIS PROJECT IT´S MY FIRST DEVICE...AND HAS BEEN SUSPENDED BY OTHER BETTER USB-MIDI PROJECTS...

-Build a Pedal-board for use it in your DAW´s (cubase,etc..) or VST plugins (like amplitube,guitar rig,etc..).
+Build a Pedal-board for use it in your DAW's (cubase,etc..) or VST plugins (like amplitube,guitar rig,etc..).
 You can use whatever Arduino board you want..

 If you use a MEGA or UNO, the board needs to be flashed in the Atmega8u2 or the Atmega16u2 chip in order to get USB-MIDI comunication.
-If you can`t get this type of comunication flashing (because certain boards can´t be flashed..like the CH340G boards)you will need other programs for achieve the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
+If you can't get this type of comunication flashing (because certain boards can't be flashed..like the CH340G boards) you will need other pc programs for achieve the MIDI comunication (this programs are hairless, loopbe1, midiyoke, etc..).
-This MEGA can be flashed into HIDUINO
+This MEGA board can be flashed into HIDUINO:
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/wpT36hC/172224-860a32072d.png" alt="172224-860a32072d" border="0"></a>
-This MEGA can`t be flashed into HIDUINO (CH340G, there`s no atmel16u2 usb-chip)
+This MEGA board can't be flashed into HIDUINO (CH340Gchip, there's no atmel16u2 usb-chip)
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/RPdg58L/172225-860a32072d.png" alt="172225-860a32072d" border="0"></a>
-You can notice there´s a quartz crystal 12 mhz and the CH340G chip..the atmel 2560 chip it`s a good one..but this board can´t be flashed
+You can notice there's a quartz crystal 12 mhz and the CH340G chip..the atmel 2560 chip it's a good one..but this board can't be flashed.
-But,hey! you can use other programs like bla bla bla If you use LEONARDO OR TEENSY, etc.. you only need to upload one sketch for achieve the MIDI comunication (or adding only one line into your sketch)
+But you can use other programs like bla bla bla...
+If you use LEONARDO OR TEENSY, etc.. you will only need to upload one sketch for achieve the MIDI comunication (or adding only one line into your sketch).
-You can build your own arduino board too, with atmel 328 or 1284 chips, etc..
+Or You can build your own arduino board too, with atmel 328 or 1284 chips, etc..

 Materials Pedalboard:

-  -*Arduino.(MEGA,UNO,LEONARDO,ETC,ETC...)
+  -*Arduino board.(MEGA,UNO,LEONARDO,ETC,ETC...)

-  -*One switch SPST (2pin)(ON/OFF):this switch it´s for change into arduino usb-serial comunication or the hiduino usb-midi comunication .
-The switch ON/OFF it´s connected to 2 pins in the arduino board (the atmel16u2 ICSP).
+  -*One switch SPST (2pin)(ON/OFF):this switch it's for change into arduino usb-serial comunication or the hiduino usb-midi comunication .
+The switch ON/OFF it's connected to 2 pins in the arduino board (the atmel16u2 ICSP).
   ON----Hiduino usb-midi comunication.
   OFF---Arduino usb-serial comunication.